(versão em português aqui)

 86) Chang—ok’s Letter (Shunji Iwai)

-Shnji Iwai remains a master of the epistolary drama.
-Cng-ok’s Letter is a series of four shorts about Family rituals and the efforts of housewife that keep up with them.
+Shnji Iwai remains a master of epistolary drama.
+Chang-ok’s Letter is a series of four shorts about Family rituals and the efforts of a housewife that keep up with them.
 It is better than any recent Koreeda family dramas.

 85) Cassandro, the Exotico!
 (Marie Losier)